nicosimarro/2022SEproject/README.md

 # 2022SEproject

-Please add a document for each team, where weekly reports will be published and updated every week.
+Please add a document for each team containing the Requirements Specification.